samerlahoud/tutorial-lpwan-iot/ICT-18/technical-specs.md

 ### extended Discontinuous Reception (eDRX)
 - An eDRX cycle is the time period between two paging occasions a device needs to monitor (up to 2 h, 54 min, and 46 s)
 - In between these two occasions, the device is assumed to be in deep sleep mode
-- eDRX cycle is negotiated on a per-device basis
+- The eDRX cycle is negotiated on a per-device basis

 \begin{figure}
 	\centering